karimhabush/cryptuwu/modules/sign/README.md

 # Signatures
- _PKIP module for generating dsa signatures_
+ _cryptuwu module for generating dsa signatures_

 >It supports dsa signatures generation and verification